kuanalex/bnpp/BNPP-CPD-503-522.md

 --components=datagate
 ```

-**Potential issue during the upgrade of Data Gate service instances**
+**Important: Potential issue during the upgrade of Data Gate service instances**

-During Data Gate instance upgrade a dg-1750101262664465-backup-head-job pod runs, but it should be scheduled to any node where Db2 is not running.
-For this, you can cordon the node hosting Db2, and after the backup-head-job pod is completed, uncordon the same node
+During Data Gate instance upgrade a dg-1750101262664465-backup-head-job pod runs, but it should be scheduled to any node where Db2 is not running

+For this, you can cordon the node hosting Db2, and after the backup-head-job pod is completed, you can uncordon the same node

 ### Upgrade the Data Gate service instances (est. 18 minutes):

-**Potential issue after the upgrade of Data Gate service instances**
+**Important: Potential issue after the upgrade of Data Gate service instances**

 After Data Gate instances have been upgraded, it is possible that the configuration settings of the Db2 target database are not correctly migrated during the upgrade